LoginRadius/docs/content/tutorial/java/index.md

 ### Implementing Loginradius SDK in JAVA

-Loginradius offers an already done for you java-SDK kit that can be used to implement user authorization and registration for your app easily.
+Loginradius offers an already done for you Loginradius JAVA-SDK kit that can be used to implement basic features such as user authorization and registration for your app easily.

 For this, you'll be needing Git for VSCode, which if not already setup can be done so by following [this guide](https://www.jcchouinard.com/install-git-in-vscode/).